micahondiwa/alx-low_level_programming/0x1C-makefiles/README.md

 - You are not allowed to have an $(OBJ) rule
 - You are not allowed to use the %.o: %.c rule
 - Your Makefile should work even if there is a file in the folder that has the same name as one of your rule
-- Your Makefile should not compile if the header file m.h is missing
+- Your Makefile should not compile if the header file m.h is missing.